Stasenko-Konstantin/fungsi/README.md

 < a := 5!
 > a = 25

-< A := 26 -- язык регистронезависим, а все "переменные", на самом деле константы
+< A := 26 -- language is case-independent, and all "variables" are actually constants
 > Override error: a = 25

-< if a /= 5! then true else false -- ветка else обязательная
+< if a /= 5! then true else false -- branch else mandatory
 > false

 < 5 = 5.0